Tanzania - Country Portrait

 - Form of government: Parliamentary republic

-- Top three export goods: cotton, gold and cashews
+- Top three export goods: gold, nuts, tobacco

-Important export goods are coffee, tea, cotton and cashew nuts, which are sold to China, Japan or Germany.
-The national dish named “Ugali” consists of mush represents the staple food of many Tanzanian inhabitants.
+Important export goods are coffee, tea, cotton and cashew nuts, which are sold to the United Arab Emirates, Switzerland, South Africa, China or Germany.
+The national dish named 'Ugali' consists of mush represents the staple food of many Tanzanian inhabitants.
 There are different religions in Tanzania like Christianity, Catholicism or Islam as a result of the diverse ethnical groups.
 The country is well known for extensive ebony carvings from the Makonde tribe as well as its famous nature and faune.